 Ancient Romans certainly had a more open attitude toward sex, as is evidenced by the fact that these erotic works of art are found not only in brothels and public baths in Pompeii and Herculaneum, but also in private homes.
-Indeed, prosperous scions of ancient Rome were predisposed to decorating their homes with frescoes which depicted the rooms’ purpose, e.g. dining rooms had wall paintings of food, salons had pictures of people having conversations (often with the aid of the wine of Bacchus,) and bedrooms often had both erotic and fertility decoration.
+Indeed, prosperous scions of the ancient Roman world were predisposed to decorating their homes with frescoes which depicted the rooms’ purpose, e.g. dining rooms had wall paintings of food, salons had pictures of people having conversations (often with the aid of the wine of Bacchus,) and bedrooms often had both erotic and fertility decoration.

 When we visited Pompeii, without doubt the most popular of the buildings for visitors was the lupanar, or brothel.
 Lupanar in Latin literally means “wolf’s den,” and lupa, she-wolf. was the common term for a prostitute.
 Not surprisingly, the walls of the small rooms of the lupanar were decorated with erotic art.

 Here are two more examples from the lupanar.

 If you want to see the lupanar–and who doesn’t?–chances are good you’ll be standing in a crowd like this one before pushing your way in.
 Believe me, it’s not pretty.